expressjs/discussions/docs/adr/002-policy-on-using-caret-with-dependencies.md

 Clarifying the policy on using caret (`^`) helps to ensure consistency across the Express ecosystem, reduce unnecessary maintenance, and prevent unexpected dependency updates.
 It also addresses concerns about the balance between keeping dependencies up-to-date and avoiding regressions.

 **What problem does it solve or avoid?**
-This decision aims to avoid unexpected updates and regressions from external dependencies while reducing the maintenance burden of frequently updating pinned dependencies.
+This decision aims to reduce the maintenance burden of frequently updating pinned dependencies.

 **Are there any existing issues/discussions/pull requests related to this?**
 - [Discussion: Using caret (^) with our own dependencies #279](https://github.com/expressjs/discussions/issues/279)